But my hope is that the most real Melanie comes across in my posts.

 I would love to give you a peek behind the scenes and tell you more about me, my family, and my business.

-I am a wife of 11 years to a wonderful husband and mom to three super-charged little boys.
-I have the privilege of staying home with my children, raising them in a great suburb of the Dallas, TX area.
+I am a wife of 18 years to a wonderful husband and mom to three amazing boys-turned-young-men.

 One of our favorite family weekend pastimes was touring open houses for sale, or wading through houses that were being built, trying to imagine what the final product would look like.

-I still love house-looking today, and will confess that if you’re lights our on and blinds are open at night, I’m going to sneak a look into your home while I drive by 🙂
+I still love house-looking today, and will confess that if you’re lights are on and blinds are open at night, I’m going to sneak a look into your home while I drive by

-Early on in our homemaking we started experimenting with making over cast-off furniture and hunting through thrift and vintage stores to find affordable, unique decorative accessories.
+So early on in our homemaking, I started experimenting with making over cast-off furniture and hunting through thrift and vintage stores to find affordable and unique things I could use to decorate.

-That is how I see my business–as a way to help others incorporate style and beauty into their homes through unique, found treasures.
+I came up with the tagline, “lose the ordinary, find the unique,” because that is how I see my business–a way to help others incorporate style and beauty into their homes through unique, found treasures.

 I also started LostandFoundDecor.com as a way to chronicle my small business adventures and offer how to’s to others interested in making over vintage furniture.

-I certainly don’t have it “all together,” as it may sometimes appear on this blog.
-My house is quite often a total mess, I’m usually behind on managing my booth inventory, and I drink WAY too much coffee to make it through most days.
-I don’t take myself too seriously, and am more comfortable in gym shorts and a t-shirt than in trendy tights and boots.
+My house is quite often a total mess, I’m usually behind on managing my business, and I drink WAY too much coffee.
+I don’t take myself too seriously, and am more comfortable in gym shorts and a t-shirt than in anything trendy or dressy.
 I wear cheap makeup, never paint my nails, and have an insatiable sweet tooth that I can’t control.

 I am humbled by the thought that anyone takes the time to read what I write.
 I consider it a great privilege to visit your homes through this blog, and to sell items that wind up in your personal spaces.